virtru-components/litemodal/README.rst

 SW.

-For certain features, it is meant to provide some basic plug-and-play compatibility with SimpleModal.
+For certain features, it is meant to provide some basic plug-and-play compatibility with SimpleModal (on some of the features).

 However, it is not meant to match SimpleModal feature-for-feature, but only to match certain features that Virtru is currently using.

 It is pre-Alpha mainly since it hasn't been extensively tested as a plugin for the Virtru API.
-However, it has been tested for functionality on the features that it is meant to serve (as replacement for SimpleModal).
+However, it has been tested for functionality on the features that it is meant to serve.

 It also offers certain features that (may be or) may not be in SimpleModal.
 Again, this module was only written as a quick replacement and (most emphatically)